Avoid sleeping problems due to baby separation

 the other in your home.

-Or when she wakes up at
+when she wakes up at

 night and you are not there ...

-actually an important
+an important development phase

-phase in baby's development.
+.
 It is how she learns to be an

 independent person.